Aerial view of a vibrant coral reef ecosystem — a website health audit actually measure

 By Digital Strategy Force

-A website health audit measures the five interconnected systems that analytics tools cannot see — technical foundation, content architecture, security posture, performance baseline, and crawl accessibility — revealing the hidden conditions that determine whether your site is compounding value or silently losing ground.
+A website health audit measures the five interconnected systems that analytics tools cannot see — technical foundation, content architecture, security posture, performance baseline, and crawl accessibility — revealing the hidden conditions that determine whether your site is compounding value.

 MODERNIZE YOUR BUSINESS WITH DIGITAL STRATEGY FORCE ADAPT & GROW YOUR BUSINESS IN A NEW DIGITAL WORLD TRANSFORM OPERATIONS THROUGH SMART DIGITAL SYSTEMS SCALE FASTER WITH DATA-DRIVEN STRATEGY FUTURE-PROOF YOUR BUSINESS WITH DISRUPTIVE INNOVATION MODERNIZE YOUR BUSINESS WITH DIGITAL STRATEGY FORCE ADAPT & GROW YOUR BUSINESS IN THE NEW DIGITAL WORLD TRANSFORM OPERATIONS THROUGH SMART DIGITAL SYSTEMS SCALE FASTER WITH DATA-DRIVEN STRATEGY FUTURE-PROOF YOUR BUSINESS WITH INNOVATION